How Much Compensation Could I Claim If My Child Is Injured In A School Accident?

 Accident Report Books – Schools need to keep accident report books to log school accident cases.
 This guide from the Health and Safety Executive explains what to record and when to do so.

-Playground Accident Claims – A guide which could help you claim if your child had an accident at school while on the playground.
+Playground Accident Claims – A guide that could help you claim if your child had an accident at school while on the playground.

 Bus Accident Cases – If your child had a school bus accident, you could find the information in this guide helpful.